Chase a Crooked Shadow: Plot

-Kim tries to escape to the beach house below the main villa.
-Someone has followed her and she almost shoots him with a spear gun.
+Kim flees to the beach house below the main villa.
+Someone follows her, whom she shoots and almost kills with a spear gun.
 It is Vargas.
-She shows him the will and he starts to believe her story.
-He suggests she provide him with something holding "Ward"'s fingerprints as he cannot fake these.
-She is able to do this after meeting "Ward" on the terrace.
-They drink brandy and flirt until "Ward" is on the phone and Mrs Whitman has gone upstairs.
-Kim goes to the beach house and takes a metal box from the chimney.
-She sneaks back up to the villa and tries to leave through the front door.
-Uncle Chan blocks her path.
+She shows him a will that Mrs Whitman had tried to force her to sign, and he starts to believe her story.
+He suggests she provide him with something holding Ward's fingerprints.
+She flirts with Ward while drinking brandy and leaves his glass out, which Vargas collects.
+Kim goes to the beach house and retrieves a hidden metal box.
+She sneaks back up to the villa and tries to leave, but Uncle Chan blocks her path.

-Her captors take her to the terrace and open the box.
-With the diamonds on the table they demand she sign the will.
-Then 'Ward' suggests they go for a swim.
-Mrs Whitman suggests they take a boat.
-Kim assumes they plan to drown her and runs into the house.
-Then Vargas arrives.
-She begs him to save her as the others have threatened to drown her.
-She thinks he will reveal the man to be an imposter but he says the fingerprints are a match for her brother.
-At this point Kim has a meltdown and starts saying that her brother has to be dead "because I killed him".
-She says she cut the brakes on his car and followed, to see him drive to his death off a cliff.
-Once she has made this confession it is revealed that "Ward" and Mrs Whitman were undercover police sent to find the missing diamonds and discover the truth behind the real Ward's death.
+The box contains the missing diamonds.
+Her three captors demand she sign the will.
+Ward suggests they go for a swim, intimating she will be drowned.
+Kim runs to the main house.
+Vargas arrives, and she begs him to save her from murder.
+Instead, he clears Ward of being an imposter, saying his fingerprints are a match for her brother.
+Coming unglued, as she knows the man is not her brother, Kim has a meltdown and stridently asserts that her brother has to be dead "because I killed him".
+She says she cut the brakes on his car and watched him drive off a cliff.
+Upon her confession it is revealed that "Ward" and Mrs Whitman were undercover police sent to find the missing diamonds and discover the truth behind the real Ward's death, with Vargas only being taken into their confidence after the fingerprint gambit forced their hand.